greg-raven/hdc/_posts/2015-04-23-2015-victor-valley-bicycle-tour.md

 Last night I attended a board meeting for the 2015 Victor Valley Bicycle Tour (VVBT).
 Having been on the board of previous high desert bicycle events, I was extremely impressed by the organizers and their preparation even in these early stages, and excited by the progress they have made toward bringing this ride to life.

-Before I go any further, save this date: Saturday, October 24, 2015.
+Before I go any further, save this
 ![VVBT](/assets/img/2015/04/vvbt15.png)

 The 2015 VVBT will offer five route options.
 These are: